flutter/website/src/deployment/cd.md

 ## Xcode Cloud

-[Xcode Cloud][] is a continuous integration and delivery service for building, testing and distributing apps and frameworks for Apple platforms.
+[Xcode Cloud][] is a continuous integration and delivery service for building, testing, and distributing apps and frameworks for Apple platforms.

 ### Requirements